h0lism/digitalgarden/src/site/notes/Alxandr th Grat.md

 ![Pasted image 20251022061058.png](/img/user/images/Pasted%20image%2020251022061058.png)

-The day I first uploaded this page was on 10-20-2025 and then later I went to the store (give me my 2 cents back).
+The day I first uploaded this page was on 10-20-2025 and then later I went to the store (Two Cents).
 Last time I was there was 6 days ago... and then one of the recent times before that 9-29-25...

 ![receipt.png](/img/user/images/receipt.png)